-CSAPR requires a total of 28 states in the eastern half of the United States, including Minnesota, to reduce power plant emissions that contribute to ozone or fine particulate pollution in other states.
-CSAPR does not require installation of controls; rather it requires that facilities have sufficient allowances to cover their emissions on an annual basis.
+Cross-State Air Pollution Rule (CSAPR).
+The CSAPR requires a total of 28 states in the eastern half of the United States, including Minnesota, to reduce power plant emissions that contribute to ozone or fine particulate pollution in other states.
+The CSAPR does not require installation of controls; rather it requires that facilities have sufficient allowances to cover their emissions on an annual basis.
 These allowances are allocated to facilities from each state's annual budget and can be bought and sold.

 In December 2014, the EPA distributed the CSAPR allowances to CSAPR-subject units for the Phase I years (2015 and 2016).
-Phase II allowances (2017-2020) have not been distributed.
-Based on our initial accounting of the NO_x and SO_2 Phase I allowances already issued, and our review of the projected CSAPR Phase II allowances not yet issued, we currently expect projected generation levels and emission rates will result in compliance in both Phase I and Phase II.
+Phase II allowances (2017 and beyond) for 2017 and 2018 were distributed on June 29, 2016.
+Based on our review of the NOx and SO2 Phase I and Phase II allowances already issued, and Phase II allowances not yet issued, we currently expect projected generation levels and emission rates will result in compliance in both Phase I and Phase II.